marinaserranomontes/annotation-widget/README.md

 ### .AAR in Android Studio

+1. Download the [latest version]() of the plugin.
-1. Right click on your project module (usually called "app" but may be something else) and choose "Open Module Settings" from the bottom of the menu.
+2. Right click on your project module (usually called "app" but may be something else) and choose "Open Module Settings" from the bottom of the menu.
-2. Click the '+' sign in the upper left hand corner.
+3. Click the '+' sign in the upper left hand corner.
-3. Choose "Import .JAR or .AAR Package" from the list in the popup.
+4. Choose "Import .JAR or .AAR Package" from the list in the popup.
+5. Locate the AAR file in the zip downloaded in step 1.
-4. Follow the prompts and build your project.
+6. Follow the prompts and build your project.

 Using the plugin
 ----------------